 Introduction

-This Records Management Policy is the Royal College of Obstetricians and Gynaecologist’s (RCOG) policy regarding the safekeeping of all our records from their creation to their disposal – this includes our procedures for sharing information externally.
+This Records Management Policy is the Royal College of Obstetricians and Gynaecologists’ (RCOG or the College) policy regarding the safekeeping of all our records from their creation to their disposal – this includes our procedures for sharing information externally.

 Purpose

-The purpose of this Policy is to establish a framework for the creation, maintenance, storage, use and disposal of records, to support continuous improvement in its core activities of teaching and research, to provide evidence of corporate governance, and to facilitate compliance with statutory requirements.
+The purpose of this Policy is to establish a framework for the creation, maintenance, storage, use and disposal of RCOG records, to support the College’s strategic information governance framework, to provide evidence of corporate governance, and to facilitate compliance with statutory requirements.

 This policy ensures Member, service user, employee and Officer records are: